Elesapiens/API/README.md

 ===

-This is THE official API of the ELESAPIENS PLATAFORM which allow users to connect and get the contents by **REST**
+This is THE official API of the ELESAPIENS PLATAFORM which allow users to connect and get the contents by **REST** this api has 2 brances **DATA METHODS** and **CONTENT METHODS**
 # Data Methods

+from this methods you can get data wich compose our resources to create your own front

 ##elelogin